-Press TO FADER (flashes) then select the required destination/s.
+Press TO FADER (flashes) then select the required destination(s).
 Destinations can be chosen by selecting fader assign buttons, or using the ALL A or ALL B buttons.
-In addition to any multiple destinations set, an individual destination can be chosen using the nudge buttons and the keypad on the I/O Matrix panel.

 Once all destinations have been chosen, the EXEC button executes the Copy.